Incident Workflows

 What happens if I change the trigger in a draft?

 Incident Workflows in a draft state will not trigger under any circumstance.
-No changes made in a draft will affect live, published Workflows or incidents.
+No changes made in a draft will affect live, published workflows or incidents.
 Changes will only take effect after publishing.

 Do Incident Workflow actions run sequentially?